-The steam not opening issue is widespread among users because it often occurs when the steam is silently running in the background and not showing in the taskbar or system tray.
+The steam not opening issue often occurs when the steam is silently running in the background and not showing in the taskbar or system tray.
 However, other factors, such as lack of administrator permissions, running the beta version, missing appcache files and interference from the third-party software or inbuilt firewall, can also cause this issue.

 1. End Task Steam From Task Manager

 We often encounter issues where the app or a game is not opening because it is already running and consuming computing power.
 However, this might be the same situation where the steam is not launching as it is already opened, but you might not be able to see it in the taskbar.

 To counter this, you need to close all the processes already running from the task manager.
 Below are the steps to do that: